sbslee/streamlit-openai/README.md

 for the assistant.
 When provding file inputs, you need to specify how the files will be used by setting `file_search` and `code_interpreter` parameters when initializing the `Assistants` class.

+Note that the `file_search` and `code_interpreter` features support different file types.
+Additionally, you can upload file types not natively supported by either feature by providing a custom function to handle them.

 One way to provide file inputs is to use the `message_files` parameter when initializing the `Assistants` class.
 Below is an example of how to